DebasisKumar21/SolarDrive/README.md

 ### Next Steps

 This covers your repository setup.
-Are you ready to tackle **Step 2 (Calculating the RIL
+Are you ready to tackle **Step 2 (Calculating the RIL Pearson correlation)** or **Step 3 (Aggressively cutting the Related Work section)** to free up your page budget?